Agions/zephyr-ui/docs_website/docs/installation.md

 ## Development Setup

-For development with zephyr-ui UI, consider these additional tools:
+For development with Zephyr UI, consider these additional tools:

 ### Recommended VS Code Extensions